Unboundedness of some higher Euler classes: Preliminaries

-Seifert fibered 3-manifolds give the natural generalization of the examples above to dimension 3, as the fibering gives an $\SO(2)$ subgroup of $\Homeo_0(M)$ acting freely on $M$.
-These are essentially the only other examples where the homotopy type of $\Homeo_0(M)$ is both known and known to have a homotopically nontrivial $\SO(2)$ subgroup.
+The Seifert fibered 3-manifold case, of interest to us, provides essentially the only other examples where the homotopy type of $\Homeo_0(M)$ is both known and known to have a homotopically nontrivial $\SO(2)$ subgroup.
+For Haken manifolds, this is due to the following theorem of Hatcher and Ivanov.